kahilav2/gpt-news-filter/README.md

 ## What's needed?

 You'll need an API key for OpenAI's API, [get it here](https://platform.openai.com/overview).
-You need to insert it into the code or set an environment key in your terminal with `export OPENAI_API_KEY=yourkeyhere`.
+You need to insert it into the code or set an environment key in your terminal with `export OPENAI_API_KEY=yourkeyhere` command.

 ## How to run?